-Even if they seem to meet the basic grounds of eligibility for U.S. lawful permanent residence, not everyone who a J-1 visa will be eligible to apply for a green card in the United States—at least, not right away.
-The J-1 visa has certain restrictions that can impact one's ability to apply for a green card.
+Even if someone with J-1 status seems to meet the basic grounds of eligibility for U.S. lawful permanent residence, not everyone who came to the U.S. with a J-1 visa will be eligible to apply for a green card in the United States—at least, not right away.
+The J-1 visa has certain restrictions that can severely impact one's ability to apply for a green card in the near future.

-These restrictions include the two-year foreign residence requirement that applies to some J-1 holders under § 212(e) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1182(e), and the issue of immigrant intent.
+These restrictions include the two-year foreign residence requirement, which applies to some J-1 holders under § 212(e) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1182(e); as well as the issue of immigrant intent.

 Certain J-1 visa holders must, by law, return home and be physically present in their home country for two years before they can apply for a green card in the United States.
 You might be subject to the two-year foreign residence requirement if any of the following circumstances apply to you: